Deep localization of protein structures in fluorescence microscopy images: Conclusion

 Fluorescence microscopy techniques provide a powerful mechanism to obtain protein images from living cells.
 We have proposed an end-to-end PLCNN approach to analyze protein localization images from fluorescence microscopy images in this work.
 Our proposed approach can predict subcellular locations from protein images utilizing intensity values as input to the network.
 We have also tested some of the other CNN variations using benchmark protein image datasets.
 PLCNN consistently outperformed the existing state-of-the-art machine learning and deep learning models over a diverse set of protein localization datasets.
 Our approach computes the output probabilities of the network to predict the protein localization quantitatively.

 The image attention analysis reveals that the PLCNN network can capture objects of interest in protein imagery while ignoring irrelevant and unnecessary details.
 Our proposed approach's generalizing capability is validated from its consistent performance across all the utilized datasets over several images from different backgrounds.
 Comparative analysis reveals that our proposed approach is either better or comparable to the current state-of-the-art models.
-Notably, the recognition capability of PLCNN on HeLa and Yeast images needs further improvement.
+Particularly, the recognition capability of PLCNN on HeLa and Yeast images needs further improvement.

-Experimental results reveal that pattern recognition based procedures can be developed to simplify bioinformatics-based solutions to aid drug discovery in the pharmaceutical industry.
-Thus one important aspect of our future work would be to develop a state-of-the-art real-time application that will be able to recognize protein images as soon as they are obtained from living cells.
+Experimental results reveal that pattern recognition-based procedures can be developed to simplify bioinformatics-based solutions to aid drug discovery in the pharmaceutical industry.
+Thus a critical aspect of our future work would be to develop a real-time state-of-the-art application that will be able to recognize protein images as soon as they are obtained from living cells.
 However, such development will require a more in-depth quantitative analysis of protein imagery.